ewpratten/HowToComputer/README.md

 -- input data --
 ino={13,16,35,46,35,22,37,51,45,48,49,33,34,67,47,45,47,46,36,38,47,47,79,99}
 ```
-The second section of the program declares + initializes variables and arrays.
+The second section of the program declares and initializes both variables and arrays.
 ```lua
 -- Declare variables --
 state=2 comp={} og={}